anaheino/booksnstuff/README.md

 # Example Java Application

-This is an example Spring Boot 3.1 application, that features some of the most important tricks and patterns used to develop easily maintainable, extendable and scaling Spring Boot -applications.
+This is an example Spring Boot 3.1 application with Java 17, that features some of the most important tricks and patterns used to develop easily maintainable, extendable and scaling Spring Boot -applications.

 Some of the stuff in this application is a bit stupid and hacky because this is a proof of concept project that is meant to demonstrate most important parts of enterprise java applications.